keithmichael/ha_install/README.md

 	  CHARACTER SET utf8
   COLLATE utf8_general_ci;

- CREATE USER 'hass_usr'@'localhost' IDENTIFIED BY 'gE495Cn3cgBXjWoXRMJK';
+ CREATE USER 'hass_usr'@'localhost' IDENTIFIED BY 'ssssssssssssssssssssssssssssssssss';

 USE hass_db;
 GRANT ALL PRIVILEGES ON *.* TO 'hass_usr'@'localhost';
-CREATE USER 'hass_usr'@'%' IDENTIFIED BY 'gE495Cn3cgBXjWoXRMJK';
+CREATE USER 'hass_usr'@'%' IDENTIFIED BY 'ssssssssssssssssssssssssssssssssss';
-GRANT ALL PRIVILEGES ON *.* TO 'hass_usr'@'%' IDENTIFIED BY 'gE495Cn3cgBXjWoXRMJK' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'hass_usr'@'%' IDENTIFIED BY 'ssssssssssssssssssssssssssssssssss' WITH GRANT OPTION;
 FLUSH PRIVILEGES;
 EXIT;